plaid/account-funding-tutorial/README.md

 }
 ```

 The `getBalance()` function retrieves the real-time balance of an account by calling **/accounts/balance/get**.
-The logic ensures that we retrieve real-time balance only all transfers initiated after the initial transfer (recall that for the initial transfer we use the balance information from **/identity/get**), or if more than one hour has elapsed since the last balance check (to make sure balance data is fresh, and not cached).
+The logic ensures that we retrieve real-time balance only on transfers initiated after the initial transfer (recall that for the initial transfer we use the balance information from **/identity/get**), or if more than one hour has elapsed since the last transfer (i.e., the last balance check).

-Typically, it's good practice to call **/accounts/get/balance** only if calls to other endpoints that return balance information are older than an hour.
-For the purposes of this tutorial, we assume that the balance returned by **/identity/get** is the first ever balance check for that Item.

 So, when is this function used?
 We'll call this function when a user clicks the "Transfer Funds" button in the UI.
 Under the hood, this function makes a call to `getBalanceByItem()` (defined in **client/src/services/api.js**), which hits a route that we'll define in the next checkpoint.

+It's important to note that **/accounts/balance/get** is the only Plaid endpoint that returns real-time balance information.
+Although there are other Plaid endpoints that return balance information (i.e., **/identity/get**), you should avoid using the balance information they return if it's been less than 24 hours since the most recent call to that endpoint.
+This is because this balance data is typically updated about once a day, and cached data is often returned.
+For the most up-to-date balance information, always use **/accounts/balance/get**.

 ### Checkpoint 6: Retrieving real-time balance information